kartoza/sawps/docs/src/developer/documentation/index.md

 9. For every section that contains images, the first image will be used as the thumbnail if the heading is referenced from the application.

 <!-- Break for formatting reasons -->
-:pencil2: **Note:** *The repo name in the images below is blurred out, you should work against the GeoSight-OS repository when following these notes.*
+:pencil2: **Note:** *The repo name in the images below is blurred out, you should work against the SAWPS repository when following these notes.*
 <!-- Break for formatting reasons -->
 :pencil2: *Additionally **read** the text part of the instructions, **do not** just use the images as pictorial instructions!*